wbsg-uni-mannheim/PyDI/README.md

 The PyDI framework provides methods for end-to-end data integration.
 The framework covers all steps of the integration process, including schema matching, data translation, entity matching, and data fusion.
 The framework offers both traditional string-based methods as well as modern LLM- and embedding-based techniques for these tasks.
 PyDI is designed as a set of independent, composable modules that operate on pandas DataFrames as the underlying data structure, ensuring interoperability with third-party packages that rely on pandas.

 This page provides an overview of the functionality of the PyDI framework.
-As alternatives to familiarizing yourself with the framework, you can also read the [PyDI Tutorial](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/tutorial/EntityMatchingAndFusion/PyDI_Tutorial.ipynb) or have a look at the code examples in our [Wiki](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/wiki/Home.md)!
+As alternatives to familiarizing yourself with the framework, you can also read the [Tutorials](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/tutorial/README.md) or have a look at the code examples in our [Wiki](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/wiki/Home.md)!

 ## Installing PyDI